LeoSaucedo/cog-nizance-old/story/Act_1_Meeting_Gilbert.md

 ### Side Notes & Questions

-- The *Meeting Gilbert* act is NOT to be the first act within the game, as there should be venturing within the world of the RPG n order to get a feel for mechanics, receive starter items, and possibly incorporate side plot if wanted*needed. *Meeting Gilbert* will be the first big mission that the player will face.
+- The *Meeting Gilbert* act is NOT to be the first act within the game, as there should be venturing within the world of the RPG n order to get a feel for mechanics, receive starter items, and possibly incorporate side plot if wanted/needed. *Meeting Gilbert* will be the first big mission that the player will face.
 - Would voice acting and/or an OST be a worthy investment into the RPG?
 -  Would two artistic media being incorporated into the visual facet of the game make it more immersive?
 - Can others be introduced to aiding in the conception/creation of this RPG if interested?